 Knickerbocker is the fictional historian who narrates the story of Rip Van Winkle.
 We learn that Knickerbocker has died shortly after composing this history.
-Formerly an “old gentleman of New York,” Knickerbocker fostered a… (read full character analysis)
+Formerly an “old gentleman of New York,” Knickerbocker fostered a… read analysis of Diedrich Knickerbocker

 Rip Van Winkle’s wife is a sharp-tongued and nagging woman whose only role in the story is to antagonize and hound her lazy husband, who avoids all domestic duties.
-Though Dame Van Winkle’s unceasing harassment… (read full character analysis)
+Though Dame Van Winkle’s unceasing harassment… read analysis of Dame Van Winkle

 The son of protagonist Rip Van Winkle and Dame Van Winkle.
 Rip Jr. is determined to grow up to be just like his father.
-The reader sees at the end of the story that he… (read full character analysis)
+The reader sees at the end of the story that he… read analysis of Rip Van Winkle, Jr.

-Nicholas Vedder is the landlord of the old inn, who sits all day in the shade of a large tree, who speaks very little, and whose opinions are indicated by the way he smokes his… (read full character analysis)
+Nicholas Vedder is the landlord of the old inn, who sits all day in the shade of a large tree, who speaks very little, and whose opinions are indicated by the way he smokes his… read analysis of Nicholas Vedder

 Rip Van Winkle’s daughter, and eventual mother of Rip Van Winkle III.
 Rip moves in with Judith after his return from the mountain.